-Employers, a lot of competing job boards don't realize the burden they're putting on job seekers'
+Employers, a lot of competing job search sites don't realize the burden they're putting on job seekers'

 shoulders.
-Some job boards require registration or a whole bunch of fields to fill out just to submit a resume.
+Some require registration or a whole bunch of fields to fill out just to submit a resume.

 Others ask job seekers to copy and paste your email address which is also tedious.
 To make matters worse, many of you direct

 job seekers to yet another website and, if you think about it, nobody wants to create a profile on your website or